Automatic Door Lock Systems: Commercial Guide for Beginners

-Electric deadbolts are automatic door locks equipped with direct-throw, solenoid-driven mortise bolts or a right-angle bolt for door frames that are more narrow.
+Electric deadbolts are automatic door locks equipped with direct-throw, solenoid-driven mortise bolts or a right-angle bolt for door frames that are narrower.
 This type of lock relies on an electric current to activate the locking mechanism.
-Electronic deadbolts provide extra security for homes and businesses without requiring modification to your existing hardware, access control or security system.
+Electronic deadbolts provide extra security for businesses without requiring modification to existing hardware, access control or security system.

 Electric Strike Locks

 Door locks operating with 12-volt, or higher, electric currents are called electric strike locks.
 They are access control devices and can be configured as fail-secure, fail-safe or hold-open.
-Fail-secure means the door automatically remains locked during a power outage to prevent unwanted or unauthorized entry.
-Alternately, a fail-safe electric strike lock unlocks during power outages, enabling the door to be opened from the outside without a key.
 It’s important to note that both fail-secure and fail-safe hardware allow free egress.
 Hold-open locks unlock when electricity is applied to the strike and stay unlocked until the door is used and manually shut again.